amar47shah/amar47shah.github.com/posts/2016-08-06-point-free-part-1.markdown

 ---
-title: Point-Free or Die: Part 1
+title: 'Point-Free or Die: Part 1'
 ---

 _This is the first post in a series about_ tacit programming _and_ point-free